wp-plugins/wp-dtree-30/readme.txt

 Instead of creating the trees on every visit, 3.0 employs caching and updates the trees only when posts/pages or categories are altered.
 The result is a tremendous load reduction from previous versions; one site I tested (~360 posts) went from 411 to 18 queries (!) to display the main page.

+**Changes in v3.1:**

+1. Updated to comply with WordPress 2.3's new taxonomy tables for categories. (should be backwards compatible)
+1. Widgetized!
+You no longer need to edit your sidebar manually.

 == Installation ==

+Make sure to disable and remove any previous installation of wp-dtree-30 first!

 1. Extract the files and transfer the 'wp-dtree-30' folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to the 'WP-dTree' option menu under 'Presentation' and set your preferences.
+1. Go to 'Presentation' -> 'Widgets' and drag-n-drop WP-dTree Archives / Categories / Pages to the relevant section of your sidebar.
-1. Go to the template file that you want the archives to show on and copy paste the relevant code:
+1. If you think that widgets are lame: go to the template file that you want the archives to show on and copy paste the relevant code:

 Displaying archives
 ---------